ASU-KE/UDS-WordPress-Theme/README.md

 #### Local By Flywheel
 #### Lando

+### Cloning the Theme
-Once you have been able to install and run a local version of WordPress, clone this repository into the `wp-content/themes` folder and continue with the installation process below.
+Once you have been able to install and run a local version of WordPress, clone [theme repository](https://github.com/asu-ke-web-services/UDS-WordPress-Theme.git) into the `wp-content/themes` folder and continue with the installation process below.

 ### Installing Dependencies
 - Make sure you have installed Node.js and Browser-Sync (optional) on your computer globally